docsforadobe/javascript-tools-guide/9 - Integrating XML into JavaScript/the-xml-object.rst

 When this namespace is defined, the simple statement ``bookstoreXML.book`` no longer returns "The Wonderful Wizard of Oz", because that book is no longer in the default namespace.
-To access that book, you must define a :ref:`Namespace object <missing link>` for the namespace, and use it to access the element.
+To access that book, you must define a :ref:`namespace-object` for the namespace, and use it to access the element.

-For example, this JavaScript code creates a :ref:`Namespace object <missing link>` for the namespace defined in the
+For example, this JavaScript code creates a :ref:`namespace-object` for the namespace defined in the
 <bookstore> element, and accesses the books in the namespace through that object::

   var ns = new Namespace ("http://kids.mybookstore.com");